yasirarafath-muvnw/microservices/README.md

-i have ceated a folder microservies, inside which i have client.analytics, payment, kafka, email, order services, so...inside kafka admin.js and the.yml file, in other folder i have index.js for producer and consumer, in client i have frontend appication microservices/
+i have ceated a folder microservies, inside which i have client (folder), analytics (folder), payment (folder), kafka (folder), email (folder), order services (folder), so...inside kafka (folder) i have admin.js and the docker-compose.yml file, other (folders) i have index.js for producer and consumer code, in client i have frontend appication. microservices/
 │
 ├── client/             # Frontend (Next.js)